What is the best way to know if your Signature Stamp is legal or not?

 Is the digital signature unique, and does it have a second validation that only the system can read?

-• The first step is done by comparing the hash of your document with the hash of your public key.
+The first validation checks if the public key belongs to the person signing the document.
+The second validation checks if the digital signature matches the one stored in a database (or "blockchain").- The first step is done by comparing the hash of your document with the hash of your public key.
 If they match, then it means that you have access to the private key, which corresponds to your public key.
 This proves that you are who you say you are.

-• The second step is done by comparing your digital signature with the one stored in a database (or "blockchain").
+- The second step is done by comparing your digital signature with the one stored in a database (or "blockchain").
 If they match, then it means that your document has not been altered since it was signed.

 Do you keep a copy of the digital signature and stamp in a database or storage device to prove that it was yours?